 One 13x19x2” cardboard box requires 0.7 lbs of paper while 1 12.5x18.25x.25” poly mailer requires 0.052 lbs of plastic.
 However, cardboard is of course made from trees, which are a renewable resource.
 The same box takes 23 times more energy and emits 6 times more CO2 in production than the mailer.

-Bottom line?
-There really isn’t a bottom line unfortunately.
-Paper has its advantages as does plastic mailers.
-Ultimately, we recommend that you make the best decision for your specific products and company.
+There is not a bottom line, unfortunately.
+Paper has its advantages just like plastic mailers.
+Ultimately, we recommend you make the best decision for your specific products and company.
 What protects and presents your goods as effectively as possible?
 If you have decided that boxes are the best solution for you, then the best thing you can do for the planet is to work hard to make all aspects of your shipper boxes sustainable.
-How do you do this?

-Third, work hard to encourage your customers to reuse, recycle or compost their boxes!
-Let them know in your confirmation and/or shipping emails?
-Add a stamp or a note in their box encouraging them to dispose of their boxes responsibly.
+Let them know in your confirmation or shipping emails?
+Add a stamp or a note in their box encouraging them to dispose of their shipping boxes responsibly.
 Or take a cue from some of our super creative companies and provide cool ideas for reuse (one company filled their box with seed paper and encouraged customers to plant a garden in the box itself!).

-Finally, choose eco-friendly shipping services.
-If you don’t need your boxes right away, choose ground shipping.
+If you do not need your boxes right away, choose ground shipping.
 Give your customers the option (and encourage them to take it!) for ground shipping.